striker4267/circuit-trip-classifier/README.md

     ```bash
     pip install -r requirements.txt
     ```
-    > **Performance Note:** For the best performance, it is highly recommended to run this on a machine with an NVIDIA GPU.
+    > **Performance Note:** For the best performance, it is highly recommended to run this on a machine with an GPU.
 The application will automatically use the GPU if available.
 If not, it will fall back to using the CPU, which will be significantly slower.

 ### 1.2.
 Running Predictions on an Excel File